MarkyMark1000/PYTHON_MySQL_Django_Docker/README.md

 It must be able to connect when run on the local computer and it also needs to be able to connect when using a Dockerfile.

-Currently I can get it to connect when run on my local computer (mac), but I cannot get the Dockerfile connection to work.
-I would very much appreciate some help.
+Originally, I found it easy to get it to connect when run on my local computer (mac), but when I tried to connect to MySQL through a Dockerfile, it did not work.
+I have tried installing mysqlclient onto the docker image and I have tried using python mysql connector, but I cannot get either of them to work.
+Unfortunately the examples and instructions that I have found so far are very  limited.

-The details of my system are specified below.
+The actual Django site doesn't really display anything.
+It does however run the migrations and create the auth and django tables in the MySQL database (this doesn't work when run from the Dockerfile).

+I try to connect to the MySQL database on my local machine using the following adjustment in the settings.py file:

+> 'HOST': 'host.docker.internal',

 ### MySQL Setup